-Figure 11 illustrates the RMS jitter performance of the NBC12430 and NBC12430A across its specified VCO frequency range.
-Note that the jitter is a function of both the output frequency as well as the VCO frequency.
+Figure 11 illustrates the RMS jitter performance versus the output frequency.
+Note the jitter is a function of both the output frequency as well as the VCO frequency.
 However, the VCO frequency shows a much stronger dependence.
-The data presented has not been compensated for trigger jitter.

 Long-Term Period Jitter is the maximum jitter observed at the end of a period's edge when compared to the position of the perfect reference clock's edge and is specified by the number of cycles over which the jitter is measured.
 The number of cycles used to look for the maximum jitter varies by application but the JEDEC spec is 10,000 observed cycles.